 - Live Organ Donor Assistance – WINZ website

-If you made a live organ donation between 12 September 2016 and 4 December 2017 then you will be able to claim for compensation for loss of earnings under the new Compensation for Live Organ Donors Act 2016.
+If you made a live organ donation between 12 September 2016 and 4 December 2017 then you may be able to claim for compensation for loss of earnings under the new Compensation for Live Organ Donors Act 2016.

 The amount will be the difference between what you have received through the Ministry of Social Development during this time and anything you would be entitled to when the Ministry of Health takes over payments from 5 December 2017.
 Application forms will be available at that time.